UP 900000 Rotary Snow Plows

 Overview

-During the years 1887 to 1922 the Union Pacific and connecting lines that later became part of the Union Pacific system, acquired a total of 17 rotary plows.
+During the years 1887 to 1922 the Union Pacific and connecting lines that later became part of the Union Pacific system, acquired a total of 18 rotary plows.

 Of the first five rotaries built in 1887 and 1888 for the Union Pacific or its later acquired connecting lines, none were officially retired until 1958.
 In that year two were retired and two were stored unassigned.
-As of 1966, one was stationed at Rawlins.
+As late as 1966, one rotary snowplow was stationed at Rawlins.
 It was the first rotary constructed at the Cooke Works.
 It was seldom used because rotaries built at a much later date were stationed at Green River and Cheyenne and were used in preference.
 But it still served as standby protection -- just in case it is needed -- 80 years after it was constructed.

 OSL Leslie-type Rotary Snow Plow